vdwh-logo

 • Implement a Persistent Staging Area

-• Apply hybrid modelling techniques and patterns based on Data Vault
+• Apply hybrid modeling techniques, based on Data Vault

 • Define a metadata model for automation, code generation, and virtualization

-• Apply DevOps, testing and control frameworks for an automated solution
+• Apply DevOps, testing, orchestration, and control frameworks

 • Ensure that the delivered data meets the consumers’ expectations